Mon – Sun: 24/7 Plumbing

 1. Keep A Check On The Drain Grates

 One of our first tips is to watch the grates of the storm drains and prevent them from getting clogged.
-The grates can get covered with leaves, stones, and other forms of debris, which could hinder the smooth flow of rain and stormwater.
+Leaves, stones, and other debris can cover the grates, hindering the smooth flow of rain and stormwater.

-So, whenever you see any dirt accumulating on the grates, remove that.
-And by removing, we do not mean just moving it from the top and letting the debris stay on the side.
+So, whenever you see dirt accumulating on the grates, please remove it.
+By removing, we do not mean moving it from the top and letting the debris stay on the side.
 This is because the water flowing from the sides would again lead it on top of the grates, which you’d want to prevent.

 You can also keep a strainer on top of the drain.
-The strainer acts as a filter to prevent debris from entering your stormwater pipes and sewer system.
+The strainer is a filter to prevent debris from entering your stormwater pipes and sewer system.
 These drains usually collect all the rainwater and lead it to the water treatment plants, which would get treated for reuse.

 But this does not happen in most areas, and you will find that the water is generally emptied in some nearby river or creek.

-You must realise that any foreign substance in the water also gets dropped there, including plastic and other harmful dissolved or undissolved contaminants.
+You must realise that any foreign substance in the water, including plastic and other harmful dissolved or undissolved contaminants, gets dropped into the stormwater drain holes.
 Hence, you must remove all foreign objects from the stormwater drain holes.

 In the case of larger drains, you may be unable to open the grates as they would be big and heavy.
 So, try cleaning them a few times every week, and you should not face the problem of standing water.